 Discussion

 Exposure to artificial light at night in marine habitats has been documented in few locations (although see Tamir et al., 2017), and the extent to which biologically relevant artificial light is prevalent on the seafloor has, to our knowledge, not been quantified anywhere in the world.
 Our results demonstrate that artificial light from coastal urban centres is widespread across the sea surface, sub surface and seafloor of adjacent marine habitats.
 The areas exposed are non-trivial.
 Up to 76% of the sea floor in the survey region was exposed to biologically relevant artificial light.
 Plymouth is one coastal city with a population of 240,000 people.
-Given that 75% of the world's megacities (populations >10 million) are now located in coastal regions (Luijendijk et al., 2018) and costal populations are projected to more than double by 2060 (Neumann et al., 2015), it is clear that biologically relevant light pollution on the seafloor is likely to be globally widespread, and increasing in intensity and extent.
+Given that 75% of the world's megacities (populations >10 million) are now located in coastal regions (Luijendijk et al., 2018) and costal populations are projected to more than double by 2060 (Neumann et al., 2015), it is clear that biologically relevant light pollution on the seafloor is likely to be globally widespread and increasing in intensity and extent.

 Manipulative experiments have already demonstrated that artificially illuminating marine organisms at night to intensities commonly encountered in the real world can alter the structure of marine ecosystems (Davies et al., 2015; Garratt et al., 2019), and trophic interactions between marine organisms (Bolton et al., 2017; Underwood et al. , 2017).
 The physiology, survival, reproduction and movement of marine fish (Becker et al., 2012; Pulgar et al., 2019; Szekeres et al., 2017), turtles (Kamrowski et al. 2012; Witherington & Bjorndal, 1991), birds (Dwyer et al., 2013), corals (Ayalon et al., 2019; Kaniewska et al., , 2015) and other invertebrates (Duarte et al., 2019; Manríquez et al., 2019) are all affected by night-time lighting.
 The documented effects are however, almost exclusively in response to illuminances that would be experienced in close proximity to bright light sources.
 Our results provide evidence that low sea surface artificial light irradiances caused by sky glow can result in biologically relevant exposure levels in seafloor habitats.
 Artificial sky glow extends the geographical influence of localised direct lighting to hundreds of kilometres (Falchi et al., 2016), suggesting that impacts on marine organisms may be widespread, and urgently need quantifying.